Urania: Differentially Private Insights into AI Use: Evaluations

 \section{Evaluations}

 Our evaluation strategy adopts a multifaceted approach to assess the privacy-utility tradeoff in our DP pipeline.
-We compare summaries generated by our private pipeline against those from the public $\Clio$ pipeline \cite{tamkin24clio} on identical conversation sets, using the public outputs as a reasonable proxy for ground truth—an advantage not available in the original work.
+We compare summaries generated by our private $\Urania$ pipeline against those from the (non-private) $\SimplifiedClio$ on identical conversation sets, using the latter as a reasonable proxy for ground truth.

 We employ both non-LLM methods (comparing key phrases, n-grams, topics, and embedding similarities) and LLM-based evaluations (comparative quality assessments and independent scoring) to comprehensively measure how well our privacy-enhanced summaries preserve the essential information captured in the public summaries.
 This approach allows us to quantify both the utility preservation and information retention of our DP pipeline while maintaining stronger formal privacy guarantees than the original framework.
 Additionally, we evaluate privacy protection through AUC score comparisons between the public and private pipelines, providing a more complete picture of the privacy-utility tradeoff in our system, which will be presented in the later sections (See \secref{sec:mia}).